List of oldest Major League Baseball players

-Justin Verlander is the oldest active MLB player.
+Max Scherzer is the oldest active MLB player.

 This is a list of Baseball players.
 Major League Baseball (MLB) is a professional baseball organization in North America.
 The oldest person ever to play MLB was Satchel Paige, who, at the age of 59, made a major league appearance twelve years after his Major League career had ended.
 The oldest player to appear regularly was Jack Quinn, who ended his last season at age 50, having made 14 appearances as a relief pitcher in that final season.
-The oldest active player is free agent pitcher Justin Verlander, who is currently years old.
+The oldest active player is Toronto Blue Jays pitcher Max Scherzer, who is currently years old.